NUKnightLab/git-deploy/README.md

   `--verbose` show a lot of extra information

-  Note: The previously available `--staticonly` option has been removed.
-  An option to run specific playbooks, including the static media playbook, is being considered for future development.

   `--playbook=<playbook>` run a specific playbook.
 Currently supported playbooks
    are: deploy.python.yml, deploy.static.yml, 'deploy.repository.yml, deploy.web.yml